Federal IRS Rules for your Hobby type Business

 Post the 3-out-of-5-year rule and taxpayer misconceptions

-When it comes to the question, Is it a Business or a Hobby?
-The Internal Revenue Service (IRS) has established an administrative rule regarding their presumption of profit: An activity is presumed to have a profit motive if it produces a profit in at least 3 of the past 5 tax years including the current year.
+When it comes to the question, Is it a Business or Hobby?
+Learn what the IRS are for using for decoding and deciding what kind of business you really have.
+The Internal Revenue Service (IRS) has established an administrative rule regarding their presumption of profit: An activity is presumed to have a profit motive if it produces a profit in at least 3 of the past 5 consecutive years, demonstrating a valid profit motive and potential business income.
+This practical standard for business classification, known as the IRS safe harbor rule, provides clarity for taxpayers.
 Publication 535: Business Expenses, IRS, p.
 6.

 This is merely an administrative rule used internally by the IRS.
 It does not have the effect of statutory law and it does not follow that an activity failing to produce a profit in at least 3 out of 5 years will be presumed to a not-for-profit activity.
 Yet many taxpayers have this misconception.
 No single factor constitutes evidence of profit motive, although some have evolved from case law and have been adopted by the IRS.